Itinerary #1: Explore Rome

 Day 5 | Depart Siena |

 Siena's historic center is a UNESCO World Heritage Site.
-Enjoy exploring it on the morning of day four: highlights include the Gothic Siena Cathedral and Piazza del Campo, home of the Palio, Siena's famous biannual horse race.
+Enjoy exploring it on the morning of Day 4: highlights include the Gothic Siena Cathedral and Piazza del Campo, home of the Palio, Siena's famous biannual horse race.
 Today you'll embark on a loop around Tuscan wineries and villages, including the renowned Brunello vineyards, a wine tasting at Montalcino, the walled city of Asciano, and the nearby Monte Oliveto Abbey.
 Ride back to the city on roads that cut through olive groves and vineyards.
 Savor your last evening (and the following morning) in Siena.
 Learn more

 Learn more about your options in the region with this guide to getting off the beaten path around Florence.